tiesebarrell/camunda-cloud-docs/docs/gettingstarted_camunda-cloud-console.md

 | Billing: Request Paid Plan   | X     | X     |        |
 | Users: Manage Admins         | X     |       |        |

-Users are invited to a Camunda cloud organisation via their email address, which must be accepted by the user.
+Users are invited to a Camunda Cloud organisation via their e-mail address, which must be accepted by the user.
 As long as the invitation has not been accepted, the user remains in the Pending state.

-People can also be invited to an organisation that does not yet have a Camunda cloud account.
-In this case the invited person must first create a Camunda Cloud account and then has access to the organisation.
+People can also be invited to an organisation that does not yet have a Camunda Cloud account.
+In this case the invited person must first create a Camunda Cloud account and can then gain access to the organisation.

 ### Billing